 Commercial lending business

 Our national and international commercial property lending business is managed centrally from our main office in Munich.
-Within Germany we also maintain offices in Frankfurt/Main, Hamburg and Berlin.
-The international set up consists of a network of cooperation partners based in Madrid, Paris and Vienna.
+Within Germany we also maintain offices in Cologne, Frankfurt/Main, Hamburg and Berlin.

 Low Risk Business Policy

 - the preferential right of Pfandbrief creditors to the cover pool